 In 2024, we updated our materiality assessment (see page 20).
-This We are actively managing e-waste, reducing unnecessary found climate risks and opportunities to be relevant but not material. business travel and, when necessary, relocating our offices into energy-efficient buildings, which creates an opportunity for the Group to reduce its environmental impact.
+This found climate risks and opportunities to be relevant but not material.

 As a fabless business with low capital intensity, we do not have a significant amount of assets at risk of impairment or early retirement as a result of changes in environmental legislation.